ERIGrid2/riasc/docs/design/network-emulation.md

   - [Custom Resources](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/)
   - [Mutating Admission Webhook](https://kubernetes.io/docs/reference/access-authn-authz/extensible-admission-controllers/)

-# Controllers
+## Controllers

 Currently _k8s-netem_ supports two types of controllers:

-## TC
+### Builtin

-The TC controller uses [iproute2](https://wiki.linuxfoundation.org/networking/iproute2)'s `tc` command to configure Linux's traffic control subsystem by adding Qdiscs and filters.
+The builtin TC controller uses [iproute2](https://wiki.linuxfoundation.org/networking/iproute2)'s `tc` command to configure Linux's traffic control subsystem by adding Qdiscs and filters.

-## VTT Network Emulator
+### Flexe (VTT Network Emulator)

-# Example
+## Example

-## Example Profile
+### Example Profile

-## Example Pod
+### Example Pod

-# Architecture
+## Architecture

 1. User creates a new _TrafficProfile_ CR
 2. User creates one or more _Pods_ which match the `podSelector` of the _TrafficProfile_ CR
 3. A mutating addmission webhook will inject a Sidecar container into the newly created _Pods_
-3. The sidecar container will configure the network traffic controller by:
+4. The sidecar container will configure the network traffic controller by:
    1. Watching for new/modified _TrafficProfile_ matching the `podSelector`
    2. Watching for new/modified _Pods_ which match the ingress/egress peers `podSelector`s
       - New matching _Pods_ will be added to IPsets
       - Previously matching _Pods_ which have been deleted will be removed from the IPsets.
    3. Configuring the traffic impairment by cnofiguring one or more netem Qdiscs and attaching them to their dedicated IPsets filters.

-# Implementation details
+## Implementation details

-## Installation
+### Installation

 _k8s-netem_ is deployed by the Riasc Helm chart.

-## Custom Resources
+### Custom Resources

 _k8s-netem_ defines a new CRD k8s-netem.riasc.eu/v1/trafficprofiles.

-## Mutating Admission Webhook
+### Mutating Admission Webhook

 The mutating admission webhooks gets invoked by the Kubernetes API server for each created, modified or deleted _Pod_ resource.

 The webhook will check if any of the existing _TrafficProfiles_ targets the _Pod_.
 If this is the case, an additional sidecar container will be injected into the _Pod_.

 **Note:** Currently, the webhook will only inject the sidecar if the _TrafficProfile_ already exists at the time of the _Pod_ creation or update. _k8s-netem_ will not re-create _Pods_ (or use ephermal contaienrs) after a new _TrafficProfile_ is added to the cluster.
 It is the responsibility to re-create _Pods_ in order for the side-cards to be injected.

-## Sidecar Container
+### Sidecar Container

 The sidecar container will run alongside the user containers for the full life-cycle of the _Pod_.
 It is tasked with the sychronization of _TrafficProfiles_ with the Kernel TC / IPset datastructures.